ryan-sam-daniel/Phonepe-Pulse-Data-Visualization-and-Exploration-/README.md

 # PhonePe Pulse Data Visualization and Exploration

 This repository contains a Streamlit application for visualizing and exploring PhonePe Pulse data.
-The app connects to a MySQL database to fetch data on transactions and users, and displays interactive visualizations to provide .
+The app connects to a MySQL database to fetch data on transactions and users, and displays interactive visualizations to provide insights.

 ## Table of Contents
 - [Installation](#installation)